CCBR/CCBR_NextflowTemplate/README.md

    - dependencies
    - project URLs
 1. Write your nextflow workflow.
+   - Where possible, reuse existing modules and subworklows from [CCBR/nf-modules](https://github.com/CCBR/nf-modules)[^3].
+     Also consider contributing new modules & subworkflows to that repository!
 1. Write your documentation in `docs/` and enable GitHub Pages.
    - In settings, go to General > Pages and select the `gh-pages` branch. mkdocs will build your site under the `gh-pages` branch, and GitHub Pages will make it available at `https://OWNER.github.io/TOOL_NAME`.